 We are proud that our curriculum works beyond the classroom.
 Our popular gardening group, the Gomer Growers meet weekly to complete gardening related projects around the school grounds.
-Four children from each year group form the Gomer Growers.
-You can identify the Gomer Growers by their special green badge.
-We are very lucky that one of our Y3 teachers, Mrs Carré, kindly volunteers her time to lead this part of the curriculum.
+Our Gomer Growers projects cascade across the school so that every child is involved with our outdoor learning environment which we cherish.

 Who are the Gomer Growers?

 Activities focus on the skills needed for plant propagation, cultivation and maintenance.
 Pupils have the opportunity to grow plants from seeds and cuttings, and observe the different stages of a plant’s life cycle.
 Our Eco-friendly group gardens organically, composting waste and aims support the diverse wildlife within our school grounds.